‘Tom Clancy’s The Division’ Year 2 Mock-Up Displays 1.7, 1.8 And 2017 Expansions

 — R-Ht.ru Игры (@R_ht_games) January 27, 2017

-For now, Tom Clancy’s The Division and its players are taking to 1.6 and hopefully Ubisoft/Massive’s collaboration with its fans will make for a prominent future for Year Two content.
+For now, Tom Clancy’s The Division and its players are taking to 1.6 and hopefully, Ubisoft/Massive’s collaboration with its fans will make for a prominent future for Year Two content.

 [Featured Image by Ubisoft]